open-telemetry/opentelemetry-go-contrib/instrumentation/github.com/aws/aws-sdk-go-v2/otelaws/example/README.md

 # aws/aws-sdk-go-v2 instrumentation example

-A simple example to demonstrate aws sdk v2 for Go instrumentation.
-In this example, container `aws-sdk-client` initializes a s3 client and a dynamodb client and runs 2 basic operations: listS3Buckets and listDynamodbTables.
+A simple example to demonstrate the AWS SDK V2 for Go instrumentation.
+In this example, container `aws-sdk-client` initializes a S3 client and a DynamoDB client and runs 2 basic operations: `listS3Buckets` and `listDynamodbTables`.

-These instructions assume you have [docker-compose](https://docs.docker.com/compose/) installed and setup [aws credential](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-files.html) in local.
+These instructions assume you have [docker-compose](https://docs.docker.com/compose/) installed and setup, and [AWS credential](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-files.html) configured.

 1. From within the `example` directory, bring up the project by running: